What Is Nam Prik Pao?

 SUSIE’S KITCHEN NOTES

 My mother and her sisters roasted the chilies outside for a reason.
-The smell of dried chilies charring in a hot pan is intense — not unpleasant, but immediate and pervasive.
+The smell of dried chilies charring in a hot pan is intense, not unpleasant, but immediate and pervasive.
 It fills whatever space it is made in and it stays.
 If you are making Nam Prik Pao inside, open windows and run the ventilation.
 The smell will find every room.
-This is not a warning — it is information.
+This is not a warning.
+It is information.
 The smell is part of what this paste is.

 PAIRING SUGGESTIONS